723 total views, 2 views today

 Because of the coronavirus crisis and travel restrictions, the lineup of the festival includes domestic mime performance teams only.

 The mime festival will take place from May 23 to May 29 in Chuncheon, Gangwon Province of South Korea.
 Different cultural venues of Chuncheon will host the mime performances.

 The Ulsan Whale Festival is organized by the Whale Cultural Foundation annually.

 During the event, visitors can board a whale-watching cruise ship.
 You can even visit the Jangsaengpo Whale Life Experience Museum.
 During the event, you can also enjoy many other whale-related activities.

-The Ulsan Whale Festival will run from June 12 to June 14 in the Jangsaengpo Whale Special Culture Zone in Ulsan.
+The Ulsan Whale Festival is normally in June in the Jangsaengpo Whale Special Culture Zone in Ulsan.

 For more information, visit www.ulsanwhale.com

 The “Welcome to Joseon” Variety Festival is organized by the Korean Folk Village in Yongin, Gyeonggi Province.

 During the event, there are parades, performances, and even some hands-on activities to keep people engaged.
 The cast members of these performances move around the village freely, and they also interact with the visitors.